North Thoresby: Amenities

 North Thoresby has two public houses (with restaurants), a number of shops, a microbrewery, a used-car sales company, a primary school, surgery and pharmacy, a village hall, and facilities for football, cricket and bowls.
 Both the Parish Council and a voluntary group, The Village People, promote community activities.

 Transport

 North Thoresby is on the route of regular bus service between Louth and Grimsby.
 The village is also served by the National Express route between Grimsby and London, and Grimsby and Westward Ho!, stopping on the A16 close to the Halfway House, formerly Marquis of Granby public house.
 The village's railway station was on the East Lincolnshire Railway line from Louth to Grimsby until closed to passengers in 1970, with all freight movement on the line suspended in 1980 following the Beeching Axe.
-The line was reopened in part as the Lincolnshire Wolds heritage railway in 2009, which currently runs between the village and Ludborough.
+The line was reopened in part as the heritage Lincolnshire Wolds Railway in 2009, which currently runs between the village and Ludborough.